Amina Adamu Aliyu: Career

 After hearing the evidence Justice Amina gave her judgement on 28 January 2016, Mubarak Usman was convicted and sentenced to 10 years imprisonment for the offence of rape.

-She was also the presiding judge between Government of Kano State and Aliyu Bashir who was found guilt of killing his daughter,Aliyu impregnated his girlfriend Hauwa Yakubu and after she had put to birth, Aliyu was requested to come and carry his little baby Maimuna when she was sixteen days old on the 14th of January 2010 Aliyu and his sister when to pick the baby.
-Alyu ceased the opportunity of being alone with Maimuna he covered her nose and mouth with his hands until she died and he thereafter buried her at Dawakin Kudu Cemetery without anyone's knowledge. the prosecution called 5 witnesses and tendered 2 Exhibits.
+She was also the presiding judge between Government of Kano State and Aliyu Bashir who was found guilt of killing his daughter, Aliyu impregnated his girlfriend Hauwa Yakubu and after she had put to birth, Aliyu was requested to come and carry his little baby Maimuna when she was sixteen days old on 14 January 2010 Aliyu and his sister went to pick the baby.
+Alyu ceased the opportunity of being alone with Maimuna he covered her nose and mouth with his hands until she died and he thereafter buried her at Dawakin Kudu Cemetery without anyone's knowledge. the prosecution called five witnesses and tendered two exhibits.
 Thereafter after hearing the witnesses Justice Amina gave her judgement on 2 June 2014, Aliyu Bashir was convicted and sentenced to death by hanging under Section 221(a) of the Penal Code of Nigeria.